Make it specific

 |---|---|---|---|---|

-| Walmart | team lead or salaried manager, in-store or phone | Service-focused thank-you note | availability, reliability, customer service, stocking pace, and comfort with high-volume retail, steady hours, broad departments, close-to-home work, and customer service experience, weekends, early stock, and evening close, and Front End, Stocking, Online Grocery Pickup, and Grocery | Recap the service behavior you discussed, such as communication, calm problem-solving, guest language, or customer follow-through. |
+| Walmart | People team or hiring team, role-specific; Flex Associate flow includes facility tour and additional conversation | Service-focused thank-you note | completed required assessments, availability, reliability, customer and member service, and stocking pace, steady hours, broad departments, close-to-home work, and customer or member service experience, weekends, early stock, and evening close, and Front End, Stocking, Digital Pickup and Delivery, and Food and Grocery | Recap the service behavior you discussed, such as communication, calm problem-solving, guest language, or customer follow-through. |

 | Amazon | role-dependent interview format | Service-focused thank-you note | attendance, safety, pace, quality, and comfort with repetitive warehouse tasks, steady shift work, benefits, warehouse pace, and comfort with physical tasks, overnight shifts, weekends, and peak season, and Fulfillment Center, Sort Center, Delivery Station, and Locker+ | Recap the service behavior you discussed, such as communication, calm problem-solving, guest language, or customer follow-through. |

-| McDonald's | shift or restaurant manager, in-person | Same-day thank-you note | availability, reliability, speed, accuracy, and teamwork, first job, close to school, schedule fit, and fast-paced learning, weekends, breakfast shift, and late close, and Front Counter, Drive-Thru, Kitchen, and Maintenance | Send a short note the same day or next morning, confirm the role, and mention one detail from the conversation. |
+| McDonald's | restaurant hiring manager, interview scheduled by the restaurant or Olivia where available and recruiter and final-round interviewers, corporate early-career live and final interviews after video | Same-day thank-you note | availability, reliability, speed, accuracy, and teamwork, first job, close to school, schedule fit, and fast-paced learning, weekends, breakfast shift, and late close, and Front Counter, Drive-Thru, Kitchen, and Primary Maintenance | Send a short note the same day or next morning, confirm the role, and mention one detail from the conversation. |

-| The Home Depot | Assistant Store Manager or Store Manager, in-person | Technical or project recap | reliability, customer service judgment, comfort with physical retail work, specialty department fit, and practical interest in DIY or trade customers, wanting to work around Pros and learn the trade side, having a real DIY project tied to a specific store, Spanish for Pro customers, and early stock availability, 5am stock, weekends, and late close, and Pro Desk, Appliances, Kitchen & Bath Design, and Paint | Use the note to restate a project, system, client, tradeoff, or collaboration point that matters for the next round. |
+| The Home Depot | hiring team, selected applicants may be contacted by email and/or phone; universal interview format is not published | Technical or project recap | reliability, customer service judgment, comfort with physical retail work, specialty department fit, and practical interest in DIY or trade customers, wanting to work around Pros and learn the trade side, having a real DIY project tied to a specific store, Spanish for Pro customers, and early stock availability, 5am stock, weekends, and late close, and Pro Desk, Appliances, Kitchen & Bath Design, and Paint | Use the note to restate a project, system, client, tradeoff, or collaboration point that matters for the next round. |

-| FedEx | operations manager or hiring representative, phone or in-person | Service-focused thank-you note | attendance, physical stamina, safety, pace, and comfort with repetitive work, early shift availability, physical work comfort, reliable commute, and package handling interest, early morning sort, overnight sort, and weekends, and Ground Hub, Express Station, Package Sort, and Loading | Recap the service behavior you discussed, such as communication, calm problem-solving, guest language, or customer follow-through. |
+| FedEx | hiring team, phone | Service-focused thank-you note | attendance, physical stamina, safety, pace, and comfort with repetitive work, early shift availability, physical work comfort, reliable commute, and package handling interest, early morning sort, overnight sort, and weekends, and Package Handler, Material Handler, Driver/Courier, and Facility Operations | Recap the service behavior you discussed, such as communication, calm problem-solving, guest language, or customer follow-through. |

-| Target | team leader or executive team leader, video or in-person | Service-focused thank-you note | guest service, availability, reliability, pace, and friendly communication, guest experience, fulfillment pace, style or department interest, and schedule fit, weekends, closing shifts, and fulfillment rushes, and Guest Advocate, General Merchandise, Fulfillment, and Style | Recap the service behavior you discussed, such as communication, calm problem-solving, guest language, or customer follow-through. |
+| Target | recruiter, phone/virtual | Service-focused thank-you note | guest service, availability, reliability, pace, and friendly communication, guest experience, fulfillment pace, style or department interest, and schedule fit, weekends, closing shifts, and fulfillment rushes, and Guest Advocate, General Merchandise, Fulfillment, and Style | Recap the service behavior you discussed, such as communication, calm problem-solving, guest language, or customer follow-through. |

 | Kroger | department or store manager, in-person or phone | Service-focused thank-you note | availability, reliability, customer service, department fit, and comfort with food or stocking tasks, nearby store, grocery experience, pickup pace, and fresh department interest, weekends, early stocking, and evening close, and Front End, Grocery, Deli, and Bakery | Recap the service behavior you discussed, such as communication, calm problem-solving, guest language, or customer follow-through. |

-| UPS | hiring representative or operations supervisor, online/in-person depending on role | Same-day thank-you note | attendance, physical stamina, safety, shift fit, and peak season reliability, preload availability, physical work comfort, reliable attendance, and interest in logistics, preload early morning, twilight sort, and peak season, and Preload, Sort, Loading, and Unloading | Send a short note the same day or next morning, confirm the role, and mention one detail from the conversation. |
+| UPS | hiring representative, hourly roles may not have an interview step; professional roles may interview | Same-day thank-you note | attendance, physical stamina, safety, shift fit, and peak season reliability, preload availability, physical work comfort, reliable attendance, and interest in logistics, preload early morning, twilight sort, and peak season, and Preload, Sort, Loading, and Unloading | Send a short note the same day or next morning, confirm the role, and mention one detail from the conversation. |

-| CVS Health | store manager or pharmacy manager depending on role, phone or in-person | Service-focused thank-you note | accuracy, customer care, reliability, confidentiality awareness, and comfort with retail pace, customer care interest, accuracy, bilingual help, and nearby store, weekends, evening close, and pharmacy support hours, and Front Store, Pharmacy Technician, Beauty, and Photo | Recap the service behavior you discussed, such as communication, calm problem-solving, guest language, or customer follow-through. |
+| CVS Health | recruiter, phone | Service-focused thank-you note | accuracy, customer care, reliability, confidentiality awareness, and comfort with retail pace, customer care interest, accuracy, bilingual help, and nearby store, weekends, evening close, and pharmacy support hours, and Front Store, Pharmacy Technician, Shift Supervisor, and Operations Manager | Recap the service behavior you discussed, such as communication, calm problem-solving, guest language, or customer follow-through. |

-| Costco Wholesale | supervisor or manager, in-person | Service-focused thank-you note | member service, reliability, physical stamina, teamwork, and long-term fit, member service, steady retail work, warehouse pace, and department flexibility, weekends, closing shifts, and seasonal periods, and Front End, Cart Crew, Stocker, and Food Court | Recap the service behavior you discussed, such as communication, calm problem-solving, guest language, or customer follow-through. |
+| Costco Wholesale | supervisor or manager, in-person | Service-focused thank-you note | member service, reliability, physical stamina, teamwork, and long-term fit, member service, steady retail work, warehouse pace, and department flexibility, weekends, closing shifts, and seasonal periods, and Front End, Food Court, Membership, and Stocking | Recap the service behavior you discussed, such as communication, calm problem-solving, guest language, or customer follow-through. |

 | TJX Companies | store manager or assistant manager, in-person or phone | Service-focused thank-you note | availability, reliability, customer service, comfort with changing merchandise, and teamwork, nearby store, flexible retail work, customer interaction, and merchandising interest, weekends, closing shifts, and seasonal periods, and Sales Floor, Fitting Room, Front End, and Backroom | Recap the service behavior you discussed, such as communication, calm problem-solving, guest language, or customer follow-through. |